Deportation from the United States: On individuals

 The deportation experience often begins with a period in immigration detention, which many deportees describe as demeaning, stressful, and dangerous.
 Unlike in the criminal justice system, where detention is a prelude to a trial, immigration detention is often indefinite, with no clear end date.
 Detainees are not serving time for a crime but are held to ensure their eventual expulsion.
 Conditions in these facilities, which include a mix of federal centers, county jails, and privately owned prisons, are often worse than in prisons.
 Detainees report inadequate food, a lack of recreation, and overcrowding.
 Immigration activists and detainees refer to some detention centers as "iceboxes" due to the constant, freezing temperatures, which they say are used to pressure detainees into agreeing to deportation.
-The uncertainty of their situation and the harsh conditions of confinement create extreme stress and lead many to abandon their legal appeals.
+The uncertainty of their situation and the harsh conditions of confinement create prolonged stress and lead many to abandon their legal appeals.

 Upon release and return to their country of origin, many deportees experience a profound sense of loss and dislocation.
 This is particularly true for those who grew up in the United States and have few or no connections to their country of birth.
 They often describe themselves as feeling like foreigners in their own homeland, struggling with cultural differences, language barriers, and a lack of social networks.
 The inability to provide for their families from afar creates a "gendered shame", particularly for men who feel they have failed in their role as breadwinners.